m-walas/Harmobot/README.md

 - 🗑 Remove assignments by dragging chips to the trash drop area.
 - 🎨 Fully customizable themes (Light, Dark, Dracula, High Contrast).
 - 🔗 Integration with Timeful (antecedently known as Schej) and Cabbagemeet for availability data.
+- ✅ Per-day checkboxes to instantly exclude entire days from scheduling.
 - 📑 Export schedules as CSV, HTML, or PNG.
 - 🖥️ Supports macOS, Linux, and Windows.